Bayan Yessentayeva: First fame and career in journalism

 The first fame came in 1993, when the film "Station of Love" (kaz.
 Mahabbat beketi), where Mukhitdinova played the beloved of the main character.
 After the first success, a long period of oblivion followed.
 In 1994, at the age of 20 Bayan Mukhitdenova married Bakhytbek Yesentayev and took his surname.

-After graduating from the Faculty of Television Journalism of KazGU, Alaguzova got a job as a news journalist and worked for 7 years until she opened her own television program "Yellow Salon" on the Tan TV channel.
-After the closure of the Tan channel, Alaguzova was the host of the program "On the Hairpin" on the NTK TV channel for two years.
+After graduating from the Faculty of Television Journalism of KazGU, Bayan got a job as a news journalist and worked for 7 years until she opened her own television program "Yellow Salon" on the Tan TV channel.
+After the closure of the Tan channel, Bayan was the host of the program "On the Hairpin" on the NTK TV channel for two years.